Unlimited Fibre 2

 We ask broadband customers everything - from how much they spend each month to the type of broadband package they have.
 We also get them to rate the key components of their broadband service, such as its speed, the technical support their provider offers and the value for money they receive.
 And we find out about the frustrations they face - like incorrect bills, unreliable connections or long waits to speak to customer service advisers.

 We analyse the mass of customer feedback we receive to create ratings that enable us to compare each provider's performance.
-And we award each broadband provider an overall Which? customer score – based on each customer's overall satisfaction with the provider and the likelihood that they'd recommend it.
+And we award each broadband provider a Which? customer score – based on each customer's overall satisfaction with the provider and the likelihood that they'd recommend it.

 We award the best broadband companies our Which?
 Recommended Provider logo.
 These firms are the cream of the crop, and the accolade is given only to broadband companies that achieve a customer score of 70% or above.
-It's a tough standard, and in our latest survey only two providers achieved a score that high.
+It's a tough standard, and in our latest survey only one provider achieved a score that high.

 We know price is important, so we only give the award to those companies that we feel charge a reasonable price for their services.
 If they charge too much, they're not eligible to be Recommended Providers, whatever score they get in the survey.